-Still, as the situation is so somber in almost everywhere infected with the virus, Covid-19 vaccines have become people’s high hopes.
+Still, as the situation is so sombre in almost everywhere infected with the virus, Covid-19 vaccines have become people’s high hopes.

-Because the only sustainable and resilient shield against any newly emerging diseases in the future, not just this virus, is truly with changes in our behaviors, being able to shift from the destructive economy and living towards a more environmentally friendly one.
+Because the only sustainable and resilient shield against any newly emerging diseases in the future, not just this virus, is truly with change in our behaviours, being able to shift from the destructive economy and living towards a more environmentally friendly one.

 Indie • in-depth online news agency to “bridge the gaps” and “connect the dots” with critical and constructive minds on development and environmental policies in Thailand and the Mekong region; to deliver meaningful messages and create a big picture critical to public understanding and decisions, thus truly serving the public interest.